stroiman/go-dom/README.md

 If enough people would sponsor this project, it could mean the difference between continued development, or death.

-## Example

-Go-dom allow you to use Go code to test your Go web applications with client-side scripting

 ## Project background

-While the SPA[^2] dominates the web today, some applications still render server-side HTML, and HTMX is gaining in popularity.
+While the SPA[^1] dominates the web today, some applications still render server-side HTML, and HTMX is gaining in popularity.
 Go has some popularity as a back-end language for HTMX.